0xchips/Grad_project/testing/Nessus_Installation_Guide.md

 ## Automatic Installation

-The CyberShield dashboard includes an automated Nessus installation script that handles the entire setup process.
+The WiGuard dashboard includes an automated Nessus installation script that handles the entire setup process.

 ### Using the Integrated Scanner
-1. **Access Dashboard**: Navigate to the CyberShield dashboard
+1. **Access Dashboard**: Navigate to the WiGuard dashboard
 2. **Click "Run Full Scan"**: The system will automatically detect if Nessus is installed
 3. **Automatic Setup**: If not found, the system will:
    - Download Nessus installer